We Get What You Pay For

 For its accessibility and scope, on-line media amplifies and accelerates all our published speech as never we’ve known before: be it truth or falsehood, correct or misleading, accurate or mistaken, it’s all there, instagrammatically.
 And, apparently, we haven’t really been growing into the role of mastercrafting this tool, even while learning on the job – not building the plane while flying, to use the stale phrase.

-Maybe that’s because what this tool we call the Internet imparts, as much as anything, is disembodiment.
+Maybe that’s because what this tool we call ‘the Internet’ imparts, as much as anything, is disembodiment.
 If there can be a divide between free speakers and the audience in the same room, what on earth could we expect in a chat room?
 Yet this consequence, like any other, is there to be understood and reckoned as we will, or as we won’t.
 Hard to blame the tool when it’s the craft.

 Click here to read Pt IV.
 Grounding Movement Control